 4.3 Pre-detection & post-detection measures

 A standard method for excising RFI in the frequency domain is to install a bandpass or high/low pass filter in a receiver, which results in an insertion loss and substantially raises the system temperature at frequencies close to a band-edge.
 Super-conducting filter technology can significantly decrease the impact of such filters.
 Filtering of RAS bands serves to prevent damage due to strong signals outside the bands.
-It also results in data loss for continuum observations, though it is often essential to enable spectral line observations when RFI occurs at a critical frequency within a receiver’s passband.
+It also results in data loss for spectral line, total power, and continuum observations, though it is often essential when RFI occurs at a critical frequency within a receiver’s passband.

 Much research has been applied to the design of robust receivers with a high degree of linearity, so that harsh RFI environments do not affect them.
 Broadband observations are possible when receiver systems are sufficiently linear that no aliasing occurs, no inter-modulation products are generated, and no overloading occurs (Weber et al., 1997; Weber et al., 2002; Clerc et al., 2002, Tuccari et al., 2004).